rails/rails/guides/source/getting_started.md

 Now that we have created our products table, we can interact with it in Rails.
 Let's try it out.

-For this, we're going to use a feature of Rails called the *console*.
+For this, we're going to use a Rails feature called the *console*.
 The console is a helpful, interactive tool for testing our code in our Rails application.

 ```bash
 $ bin/rails console